On zero-divisors of semimodules and semialgebras: McCoy Semialgebras

 \section{McCoy Semialgebras}

-Let us recall that, similar to McCoy's theorem for zero-divisors of polynomial rings, David Fields, a student of Robert Gilmer, proved that if $R$ is a commutative Noetherian ring and a nonzero power series $f\in R[[X]]$ is a zero-divisor in power series ring $R[[X]]$, then there exists a nonzero element $r\in R$ such that $ r\cdot f = 0$ (\cite[Theorem 5]{Fields1971}).
-On the other hand, if $B$ is a content $R$-algebra and a nonzero element $f\in B$ is a zero-divisor in $B$, then there exists a nonzero element $r\in R$ such that $r \cdot f =0$ \cite[Statement 6.1]{OhmRush1972}.
-Today we know that David Field's result is in fact a corollary of this result that formal power series $R[[X]]$ over a Noetherian ring $S$ is a content $R$-algebra, a wonderful theorem that was proved just recently by Epstein and Shapiro, in \cite{EpsteinShapiro2016AMS}.
-Note that McCoy's property holds for content semialgebras as well (\cite[Proposition 31]{Nasehpour2016}).

-What we have done in Theorem \ref{mccoysemigroupsemimodule} of the current paper, is that we have shown that McCoy's property holds for monoid semirings.
-The main purpose of this section is to show that McCoy's property for semialgebras combined with weak content condition for them gives a couple of interesting results.
-In order to do this, first we need to define Ohm-Rush $S$-semialgebras.
-Note that Ohm-Rush algebra is a term suggested for an $R$-algebra that is a content $R$-module in \cite[Definition 2.1]{EpsteinShapiro2016}.
+The main purpose of this section is to introduce McCoy semialgebras.
+Our definition for McCoy semialgebras is inspired by a classical result in commutative algebra which states that if $R$ is a commutative ring and $f\in R[X]$ is a zero-divisor on $R[X]$, then there is a nonzero $r\in R$ such that $r \cdot f =0$ \cite[Theorem 2]{McCoy1942}.
+In order to define McCoy semialgebras, we need to recall the definition of content functions and to define Ohm-Rush semialgebras.
+We recall that an $R$-algebra $B$ is an Ohm-Rush algebra, if $R$ as an $R$-module is a content module \cite[Definition 2.1]{EpsteinShapiro2016}.
 The concepts of content modules and algebras were introduced and investigated in \cite{OhmRush1972}, \cite{EakinSilver1974}, and \cite{Rush1978}.

 \begin{definition}